bergkvist/prosjektoppgave/report/report.md

 Doing this means that all of the "hard work"/most of the algorithms are offloaded to the server, and only the bare minimum data needed for visualization needs to be loaded by the client.
 Another advantage is that the API can be protected by a password - to prevent unrestricted access to data.

 Along with the API, we also create a reverse proxy, which routes any url paths starting with /api, and /docs to the Python API instead of to the client resources (such as index.html, css files and javascript bundles).
-This is to avoid thinking about Cross Origin Resource Sharing (CORS), which can be its own adventure.
+This is to avoid thinking about Cross Origin Resource Sharing (CORS), which can be its own adventure. [@CORS]

 At last we have finally met our performance goals.
 Having both a high framerate, and a low load-time for our application.
 The client is still loading several hundred kB of data.
 It is likely that it would be possible to reduce this even more - using a more compact packing format for the geometry data.

 ## Additional functionality
 ### An interactive timeline displaying the image